apache/jackrabbit-site/src/site/markdown/creating-releases.md

 11. On the other hand, if this is a release from trunk, carefully review all export versions and check that no change introduces new dependencies on Guava (see [OAK-7182](https://issues.apache.org/jira/browse/OAK-7182)).
-12. For Oak releases that support a range of Guava versions (right now trunk and 1.22), make sure the system builds and tests with the highest version in the range as well (see `guava.osgi.import` property in `oak-parent/pom.xml`) - right now that is 20.0.
+12. For Oak releases that support a range of Guava versions (right now 1.22), make sure the system builds and tests with the highest version in the range as well (see `guava.osgi.import` property in `oak-parent/pom.xml`) - right now that is 20.0.
     Use `-Pguava-latest` for the tests.
 13. If this is a release with Java 7 or older, make sure that your `MAVEN_OPTS` contain `-Dhttps.protocols=TLSv1.2`.